Security Beefed Up In City - UrduPoint

 Security Beefed Up In City

-LAHORE, (UrduPoint / Pakistan Point News - 1st Sep, 2019 ) :DIG Operations Lahore Ashfaq Ahmad Khan on Sunday directed the authorities concerned to beef up security in the provincial capital in order to maintain law and order.
+LAHORE, (UrduPoint / Pakistan Point News - 8th Sep, 2019 ) :Deputy Inspector General (DIG) Operations Lahore Ashfaq Ahmad Khan on Sunday directed authorities concerned to beef up security in the provincial capital in order to maintain law and order.

-He issued directions to all divisional SPs, ordering them to review security arrangements in their respective divisions.

 The DIG said that police would conduct search operations on daily basis in every division in order to maintain law and order.
-All divisional SPs have been directed to brief policemen about the sensitivity of the duty and possible security threats, he added.
+All divisional SPs have been directed to brief policemen about sensitivity of their duty and possible security threats, he added.

 Officials of Dolphin force and the Police Response Unit (PRU) have also been directed to conduct patrolling in the city and keep a vigilant eye on suspected elements and activities, he concluded.